 Moreover, consider adopting a problem-solving approach to conflict resolution.
 This entails identifying the issue at hand, discussing potential solutions, agreeing on a mutually beneficial solution, and implementing it.
 Remember, it’s not about winning an argument but finding a solution that brings happiness to both parties involved.

-Part of dealing with conflict healthily involves accepting that not all issues can get resolved immediately.
+Part of dealing with conflict healthily involves accepting that not all issues can be resolved immediately.
 It’s okay to take a break if emotions run high.
 Sometimes, stepping back from a heated argument can offer a fresh perspective and allow cooler heads to prevail.

 Finally, celebrate the resolution.
 Acknowledge the effort that both of you put in to resolve the argument.
 This can help in building positive associations with conflict resolution and reinforce that overcoming conflict together makes the relationship stronger.